Anderson Lessa

-José Anderson de Oliveira Lessa (born July 26, 1989), best known as Anderson Lessa, is a Brazilian footballer.
-He plays as a striker for Central.
+José Anderson de Oliveira Lessa (born July 26, 1989), best known as Anderson Lessa, is a Brazilian professional footballer who plays as a striker for Central.

 Career

 Anderson began his career in Náutico, which played for two years and was the top goalscorer in the league of Pernambuco sub 20 with 32 goals in 28 games.
-In 2010, he signed a contract with Cruzeiro, in the same year he was loaned to Newcastle United.
-Never went to Newcastle United and went on loan to Náutico, breaking the knee ligament in his second game as a starter.
-He will not return to play in 2011.
+In 2010, he signed a contract with Cruzeiro.
+In September he went on loan to former club Náutico, breaking his knee ligament in his second game as a starter.
 He returned to Cruzeiro to recuperate from his injury.
 On 11 July 2011, he signed a season-long loan deal with Avaí.